-- c) If, after an incident during a TCC and/or TPC, the Medical Warning Light signals that threshold forces have been exceeded the driver must present himself for examination in the circuit medical centre without delay. - 10.7 Information to be provided to the FIA - a) In order that an FIA observer may be appointed, Competitors must inform the FIA of any planned TCC, TPC, PE or DE at least 72 hours before it is due to commence, the following information should be provided: - i) The precise specification of the car(s) to be used. - ii) The name(s) of the driver(s)-if known. - iii) The nature type of activity the test. - iv) The date(s) and intended duration of the activity test. - v) The purpose of the activity test. - 10.2 Each Competitor will also be permitted to carry out Demonstration Events (DE) with the above cars which will not be considered TPC.
-A DE shall be defined as an event in which a Competitor participates purely for demonstration purposes.
+10.7 Information to be provided to the FIA

+- a) In order that an FIA observer may be appointed, Competitors must inform the FIA of any planned TPC, PE or DE at least 72 hours before it is due to commence, the following information should be provided: - i) The precise specification of the car(s) to be used. - ii) The name(s) of the driver(s). - iii) The type of activity. - iv) The date(s) and intended duration of the activity. - v) The purpose of the activity.